 Saint Leo University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award the associate's, bachelor's, master's, and specialist degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404/679-4500 for questions about the accreditation of Saint Leo University.
-Saint Leo University's Donald R. Tapia School of Business received initial accreditation by the International Assembly for Collegiate Business Education (IACBE) in September 1999.
+Saint Leo University has received specialized accreditation for its business programs through ACBSP.
+ACBSP-located in Overland Park, Kansas- promotes continuous improvement and recognizes excellence in the accreditation of business education programs around the world.
+Its philosophy of accreditation is centered on institutional leadership, strategic planning processes, relationships with the community, quality of academic programs, faculty credentials and services, and educational support.
+The following programs at Saint Leo University's Donald R. Tapia School of Business are accredited by ACBSP: Associate of Arts: Business Administration, (AA.BA), Business Administration: Accounting (BA.BUSAD.ACC), Business Administration: Logistics (BA.BUSAD.LOG), Business Administration: Management (BA.BUSAD.MGT), Business Administration: Marketing (BA.BUSAD.MKT), Business Administration: Project Management (BA.BUSAD.PM), Business Administration: Technology Management (BA.BUSAD.TEC), Accounting (BA.ACC), Communication (BA.CMM), Human Resource Management (BA.HRA), International Hospitality and Tourism Management (BA.IHT), Management (BA.MGT), Marketing (BA.MKT), Sport Business (BA.SPB), Computer Information System (BS.CIS), Health Care Management (BS.HCA), Bachelors of Applied Science: Business (BAS.BUS), Master of Business Administration (MBA), MBA: Accounting Concentration, MBA: Health Care Management Concentration, MBA: Human Resource Management Concentration, MBA: Information Security Management Concentration, MBA: Marketing Concentration, MBA: Market Research and Social Media Analytics, MBA: Project Management Concentration, and MBA: Sport Business Concentration.
+Saint Leo University has received specialized accreditation for its business programs through IACBE.
+IACBE-located in Olathe, Kansas-promotes, develops and recognizes excellence in business education at student-centered colleges and universities throughout the world.
+Its philosophy of accreditation is centered on student learning and operational outcomes.
+The following programs at Saint Leo's Donald R. Tapia School of Business are IACBE-accredited: Master of Business Administration, Bachelor of Applied Science in Business Administration, Bachelor of Arts in Accounting, Bachelor of Arts in Business Administration, with specializations in accounting, logistics, management, marketing, project management, and technology management, Bachelor of Arts in Communication Management, Bachelor of Arts in Human Resource Management, Bachelor of Arts in International Tourism and Hospitality Management, Bachelor of Arts in Management, Bachelor of Arts in Marketing, Bachelor of Arts in Sport Business, Bachelor of Science in Computer Information Systems, Bachelor of Science in Health Care Management, and Associate of Arts in Business Administration.
 Saint Leo University's degree program in social work is accredited by the Commission on Accreditation of the Council on Social Work Education (BSW level).
 The Master of Social Work degree program is accredited by the Commission on Accreditation of the Council on Social Work Education.
 Saint Leo's undergraduate Sport Business program and MBA Sport Business Concentration are accredited by the Commission on Sport Management Accreditation (COSMA).
 Saint Leo University has Teacher Education Programs approval by the State of Florida Department of Education.
-Saint Leo University holds membership in the American Council on Education (ACE), the Association of Governing Boards of Universities and Colleges, Independent Colleges and Universities of Florida (ICUF), the American Association of Adult and Continuing Education, the National Collegiate Honor Society, the National Association of Independent Colleges and Universities, the University Continuing Education Association (UCEA), the National Association of Institutions for Military Education Services (NAIMES), Servicemembers Opportunity Colleges, the National Catholic Education Association, and the Association of Catholic Colleges and Universities.
+Saint Leo University holds membership in the American Council on Education (ACE), the Association of Governing Boards of Universities and Colleges, Independent Colleges and Universities of Florida (ICUF), the American Association of Adult and Continuing Education, the National Collegiate Honor Society, the National Association of Independent Colleges and Universities, the University Continuing Education Association (UCEA), the National Association of Institutions for Military Education Services (NAIMES), the National Catholic Education Association, and the Association of Catholic Colleges and Universities.